opsani/probe-http/README.md

 # probe-http
 The http probe calls a REST API over http/https on component instances.
-The typical use is to perform an HTTP GET to verify a resource is obtainable through a component's service network in order to validate the deployment of that component.
-The http probe can also be used to verify a REST API exposed by a component is functional to perform a similar validation.
+The typical use is to perform an http health check on a component's service network.
+The http probe can also be used to verify a REST API exposed by a component on the same network which is used to consume that service.

 The http probe supports the following actions: